DiegoPimentel88/project-hogwarts-legacy/README.md

 Quando eu  me aprofundar em JavaScript, prentendo adicionar detalhes e melhorar meu sistema ainda mais.

-(When i learn mor about JavaScript, i will be adding more details and updating my system even more.)
+(When i learn more about JavaScript, i will be adding more details and updating my system even more.)

 Agradecimento de Diego Pimentel Montoro Leite.